1876 H CENT

 In 1891 there are three major varieties OF large cents, each of which can be found with either obverse 2 or 3:

-Depending on the reference you are using, they two parts of each designation can be reversed.
+Depending on the reference you are using, the letters designating the variety can be reversed.
 For example, SD LL for Small Date with Large Leaves might also be designated as LL SD for Large Leaves with Small Date.

-This is the only year with three difference obverse types, listed in the references as obverses 2, 3 and 4.
-Many peole have trouble telling these obverses a part.
+This is the only year with three difference obverse types, listed in the references as obverse's 2, 3 and 4.
+Many people have trouble telling these obverse's a part.

-The first problem is the references list obverse 3, but in 1892 they actually used 3a which has long upright on the center of the E's, the only obverse with that feature.
+The first problem is the references list obverse 3 which was not used in 1892, rather they used 3a which has long uprights serifs on the center of the E's, the only obverse like that.
 This will be clear in all grades.
-In my opinion this should have been called obverse 4 but as all references call it 3 I will list them that way.
+In my opinion this should have been called obverse 5 but as all references call it 3 so I list them that way.

-If you have elimiated obverse 3, obverse 4 had a fairly heavy jowel line coming down from the mouth bending back along the jaw, while the ribbon end on the shoulder is fairly pronounced.
-Obverse 2 has a minor jowel line only coming 1/2 way down from the mouth and does not bend back along the jaw, while the ribbon end is weaker nearly blending into the shoulder.
-These differences will be difficult to see on coins grading below VG-8.
+If you have eliminated obverse 3, obverse 4 has a fairly heavy jowl line coming down from the mouth bending back along the jaw, while the ribbon end on the shoulder is fairly pronounced.
+As these are not clear on worn specimens you also look at the dimple under Victoria's chin which is just barely present so her jaw line looks smoother, closer to an obverse 1.
+Obverse 2 has a minor jowl line only coming 1/2 way down from the mouth, does not bend back along the jaw and the ribbon end is weaker nearly blending into the shoulder.
+On worn specimens one should look at the jaw line which on obverse 2 has a fairly distinct dimple in the base.

 From 1893 to 1901 only obverse 4 was used, so I will not mention any obverse types for these dates.